Elgg/Elgg/mod/search/README.txt

 The entity view controls how each individual result is formatted.

-The listing view control how each group of listings is formatted.
+The listing view controls how each group of listings is formatted.

 The listing layout controls how each full result set is formatted.